Last updated: June 2026

 Team to Qualify Markets

-These bets cover the entire match outcome, including:
+These bets cover the full match outcome including extra time and penalties, including:

 - Extra time